Perfect Tank Setup for Arowana Fish: Tips for a Healthy Habitat

 Avoid small and aggressive fish, as they can cause stress to Arowanas.
 It’s best to keep Arowanas with calm, larger fish.

 To keep an Arowana fish healthy and happy, having the proper tank setup is essential.
 The more you understand its needs and provide a comfortable and safe environment, the happier and more active your Arowana will be.
 By considering tank size, water conditions, filtration system, and compatible tankmates, you can create the perfect home for your Arowana.
+If you want a complete step-by-step explanation of Arowana care in simple language, you can refer to Arowana Fish ki Care kese Karein?

 At Promeal, we know how important it is to give your pets a healthy and varied diet.
 That’s why we create high-quality, natural pet food to keep them happy and healthy.

-Our specialty is premium live and dried insect-based feeds like mealworms, superworms, crickets, roaches, waxworms, and hornworms.
+Our speciality is premium live and dried insect-based feeds like mealworms, superworms, crickets, roaches, waxworms, and hornworms.
 These insects are grown on an organic diet, making them a nutritious and tasty treat for your pets.

 Check out our "Shop" section to find the perfect food for your pets!